home-assistant/home-assistant.io/source/_integrations/matter.markdown

 Each Matter network is called a fabric.
 Each home automation controller that controls Matter devices has its own "fabric".
 You can add devices directly to the fabric of your Home Assistant instance, or share them from another fabric (ie Google, Apple) to Home Assistant's fabric.
 We're going to explore all these options below.

+### Prerequisites

+- On the device packaging, check for the Matter logo and for either the Wi-Fi or the Thread logo.
+- Check if the QR code is only on the packaging or if it is also on the device.
+  - If it is only on the packaging, snap a picture of the QR code and the device and store it in a save place.
+  - If you lose the QR code and disconnect the device at some point, you won't be able to connect to that device again without the QR code.
+- In Home Assistant, have the Matter integration installed.
+  - Go to {% my integrations title="**Settings** > **Devices & services**" %}.
+  - Add the **Matter (BETA)** integration.
+  - When prompted to select the connection integration: Unless you have a complex setup, just select **Submit**.
+- Have either an Android or iPhone ready and Bluetooth enabled.
+For information why Bluetooth is required, refer to the section on [Bluetooth used during commissioning](#bluetooth-used-during-commissioning):
+  - Android:
+    - Have an Android phone (a full Android, not F-Droid).
+    - Have the Home Assistant companion app installed.
+    - Have Google Home app installed on the Android.
+    - We are not going to add the new device to Google Home.
+The app is needed because Google included the Matter SDK there.
+    - If you are using Thread: Make sure there is a Thread border router device present: Nest Hub v2 or Nest Wi-Fi Pro.
+  - iPhone
+    - Version 16 or higher
+    - If you are using Thread: Make sure there is a Thread border router device present: HomePod Mini or V2, Apple TV 4K.

+- If you are using Wi-Fi: Most Matter devices use the 2.4&nbsp;GHz frequency for Wi-Fi.
+For this reason, make sure your phone is in the same 2.4&nbsp;GHz network where you want to operate your devices.

+- Make sure the device is in close range of the border router and your phone.

-### Add a device using the iOS Companion app
+### To add a device using the iOS Companion app

 This will use the Bluetooth connection of your phone to add the device.

 1. Open The Home Assistant app on your phone.
-2. Go to {% my integrations title="**Settings** > **Devices & Services**" %}.
+2. Go to {% my integrations title="**Settings** > **Devices & services**" %}.
-3. On the **Devices** tab, press the **Add device** button.
+3. On the **Devices** tab, select the **Add device** button.
-4. Choose **Add Matter device** at the top of the list.
+4. Select **Add Matter device**.
-5. Scan the QR-code of the Matter device with your phone camera or press **More options...** to manually enter the Commission code.
+5. Scan the QR-code of the Matter device with your phone camera or select **More options...** to manually enter the Commission code.
-6. Select the **Add to Home Assistant** button which will start the commissioning process which may take up to a few minutes.
+6. Select **Add to Home Assistant**.
+   - This starts the commissioning process which may take a few minutes.
-7. If you're adding a test board or beta device, you might get a prompt about an "Uncertified Accessory".
+7. If you're adding a test board or beta device, you might get a prompt about an **Uncertified Accessory**.
 In this dialog, select **Add Anyway**.
+8. If prompted, enter a custom **Accessory Name**.
+   - You can type whatever you like here.
-8. Once prompted, you can enter a custom **Accessory Name**, this is just an internal reference and not visible in Home Assistant.
-You can type whatever you like here.
+   - This is an internal reference for iOS.
+It won't be visible in Home Assistant.
+   - After entering a name, select **Continue**.
-9. Once the process is complete and you pressed the **Done** button, you are redirected to the device within Home Assistant.
+9. Once the process is complete, select **Done**.
+   - You are now redirected to the device within Home Assistant.
 It is ready for use.

 <lite-youtube videoid="8y79Kq3QfCQ" videotitle="Add Matter device via iOS app in Home Assistant"></lite-youtube>

-### Add a device using the Android Companion app
+### To add a device using the Android Companion app

 This will use the Bluetooth connection of your phone to add the device.

 1. Open The Home Assistant app on your phone.
 2. Go to {% my integrations title="**Settings** > **Devices & Services**" %}.
-3. On the **Devices** tab, press the **Add device** button.
+3. On the **Devices** tab, select the **Add device** button.
-4. Choose **Add Matter device** as the top of the list.
+4. Select **Add Matter device**.
-5. Scan the QR-code of the Matter device with your phones camera or select the **Setup without QR-code** button to manually enter the commission code.
+5. Scan the QR-code of the Matter device with your phone camera or select **Setup without QR-code** to manually enter the commission code.
-6. The process will start adding the device which takes up to a few minutes.
+   - This starts the commissioning process which may take a few minutes.
-7. If you're adding a test board (e.g. ESP32 running the example apps) and commissioning fails, you might need to take some actions in the Google Developer console, have a look at any instructions for your test device.
+6. If you're adding a test board (e.g. ESP32 running the example apps) and commissioning fails, you might need to take some actions in the Google Developer console, have a look at any instructions for your test device.
-8. Once the process is complete and you pressed the **Done** button, you are redirected to the device within Home Assistant.
+7. Once the process is complete, select **Done**.
+   - You are now redirected to the device within Home Assistant.
 It is ready for use.

 <lite-youtube videoid="Fk0n0r0eKcE" videotitle="Add Matter device via Android app in Home Assistant"></lite-youtube>